Meet The 27-Year-Old Medium Who Does Readings For Lana Del Rey

 Enter Fleur.
 The 27-year-old, who hails from the Netherlands and now lives in Los Angeles, is fast on her way to becoming one of the city's most popular mediums.
 As in, yeah, her business is communicating with dead people.

-Whether you believe in this sort of thing or not is up to you.
-Fleur, however, is entirely sold, despite her scientific education (she was pre-med at UCLA).
-According to Fleur, her ability to speak to those who have passed on is something that's been with her since she was a very young child, around five years old.
-Her parents, an engineer and a journalist, first noticed there was something different about Fleur when she was able to correctly identify her grandparents' nicknames — even though she'd never met them.
-After that, she says, "The things I was coming out with...were so bizarre and random, but also so accurate, that my parents weren't able to say, 'She's making it up.'"
+Whether you believe in this sort of thing or not is entirely down to you.
+Fleur, however, is entirely sold, despite coming from a scientific background (she was pre-med at UCLA).
+According to Fleur, her ability to speak to those who have passed on is something that's been with her since she was a very young child, around 5 years old.
+Her parents, an engineer and a journalist (she describes them as "fairly normal"), first noticed there was something different about Fleur when she was able to correctly identify her grandparents' nicknames; grandparents she had never met.
+After that, she says, "the things I was coming out with...were so bizarre and random but also so accurate that my parents weren't able to say 'she's making it up'."

 Advertisement

 Nowadays, she works with clients to do "readings" and help them communicate with people they have lost.
-And she has a long list of people who seek out her services.
+And she's got an army of people backing her.
 Not only is her waiting list 18 months long, but some of her high-profile clients include Lana Del Rey and Emma Roberts.

-Thankfully, Fleur made time to speak to Refinery29 ahead of her first London show.
-Ahead, Fleur talks about her process and how she feels about the people who don't believe her.
+So how does Fleur manage to communicate with people from beyond the grave?
+What does it feel like to actually do it?
+Does she mind that people don't believe her?
+And, more importantly, who's the most famous dead person she's ever spoken to?
+We sat down with her ahead of her first London show to find this out and more.

-"A medium translates between the physical world and the spiritual world.
-It’s a translator between people who are living here in the physical world and those who are deceased."
+So a medium translates between the physical world and the spiritual world.
+It’s a translator between people who are living here in the physical world and those who are deceased.

-You say you first realized you had this ability when you were young.
-What happened?
+You say you first realised your powers when you were young – what happened?

 And no one likes to be different, right?
 Was there ever a time when you wished you didn’t have these abilities?